 - There are better speaker options available in the same price category.

-I really wanted to like the Pyle PLMR64W speakers as they seemed to have a lot to offer, but it is hard to recommend them when there are better options available at the same price.
-The durability is obviously a big advantage and if you pair them up with a decent subwoofer, you might be able to get a good audio experience.
-Straight out of the box, however they lack the kind of bass that would have made them an essential purchase.
-At the end of the day it comes down to personal preferences though, so if you have a chance, listen to these speakers yourself before making up your mind whether they are worth it or not.
+I wanted to like the Pyle Aqua 500 speakers as they seemed to have a lot to offer, but it is hard to recommend them when better options are available at the same price.
+The durability is an advantage, and if you pair them up with a decent subwoofer, you might get a good audio experience.